Ziaur Rahman (Bangladeshi cricketer)

 Mohammad Ziaur Rahman (মোহাম্মদ জিয়াউর রহমান; born 2 December 1986 in Khulna) is a first-class and List A cricketer from Bangladesh.
 He is a right-handed batsman and right arm fast medium bowler.
-He is known as the "Hit man" of Bangladesh cricket team for hitting sixes in every game.
+He is known as the "Hit man" of Bangladesh Cricket for his six hitting ability.

 Debut years

 He made his debut for Khulna Division in 2004/05 and played through the 2006/07 season.
 He also appeared for Bangladesh Under-19s in 2003/04 and the Bangladesh Cricket Board President's XI and Bangladesh Cricket Board Academy in 2006/07.

 Domestic career

 In Bangladesh Cricket League 2012, he scored unbeaten 152 off 118 balls vs South Zone, where he smashed 15 sixes.
 Highest by any Bangladeshi player in any cricket format.

 He has twice taken 5 wickets in an innings, with a best of 5 for 82 against Dhaka Division.
 He also took 5 for 24 against Sylhet Division in a one-day game.
 He made his ODI debut on 23 March 2013 against Sri Lanka in Hambantota and scored a golden duck.

 In October 2018, he was named in the squad for the Comilla Victorians team, following the draft for the 2018–19 Bangladesh Premier League.